Oscad/Oscad-installer-linux/ReadMe.md

 * KiCad(Optional, will be installed by OSCAD installer)
 * NgSpice(Optional, will be installed by OSCAD  installer)
 * Python modules(Optional, will be installed by OSCAD installer)
+* Fritzing Module(0.8.3 or later) will be installed by OSCAD installer

 ## Install